kaist-plrg/spectec-core/bundle/README.md

 Installation -- prebuilt binary, Docker, or build from source -- is on the project's [GitHub Releases](https://github.com/kaist-plrg/spectecx/releases) page, the same release you downloaded this bundle from.
+The release also has an optional VS Code extension (`spectecx.vsix`) that highlights the `.spectec` spec you will be editing.

 ## 1. Typed Imp: executable inference rules